EricZinda/Perplexity/backlog.md

+- Get rid of old code that has been implemented differently
+- Fix ontology.
+Right now there are instances on the menu, for example
 - Do a good answer for "what are your specials?"
 - I'd like 2 steaks at the front door -> doesn't work